Illumina/manta/src/markdown/mantaUserGuide.md

 strong evidence otherwise.
 It provides scoring models for germline variants in small sets of diploid samples and somatic variants in matched tumor/normal sample pairs.
 There is experimental support for analysis of unmatched tumor samples as well (see details below).
+Manta accepts input read mappings from BAM or CRAM files and reports all SV and indel inferences in VCF 4.1 format.
 For extended methods and benchmarking details, please see the [Manta preprint][mss].

 [mss]:http://dx.doi.org/10.1101/024232